 OPEC meets on Nov.
-30 and is expected to extend the pact to curb supplies beyond its March expiry, although Russia has sent mixed signals about its support for an extension.
+30 and is expected to extend to the pact on cutting output beyond its March expiry, although Russia has sent mixed signals about its support for an extension.

 "With the majority of OPEC members endorsing an extension, Russian support is the key risk," Jon Rigby, head of oil research at UBS, wrote in a note.

-However, rising U.S. oil production <C-OUT-T-EIA> has curbed crude price gains, as it fills some of the gap left by OPEC and its allies.
+Rising U.S. oil production <C-OUT-T-EIA> has also curbed crude price gains.
 U.S. output jumped by 15 percent since mid-2016 to a record 9.66 million bpd, thanks largely to shale drilling.

 (Reporting by Polina Ivanova and Henning Gloystein; Additional reporting by Keith Wallis; Editing by)